Telonof/PitCrew/Docs/English/Merging_Binaries.md

 If the hash exists but the value you set for it is empty, the compiler will remove it.

 If the hash exists and your value isn't empty, the compiler will replace that value.

+### Edit All Command

+The editall command works similarly to the edit command.

+Instead of only editing/deleting the fields at that object, it will also edit/delete the fields in any child object of the one specified.

+It does **not** accept making new fields, it will only edit/delete fields.

 ### Delete Command